-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Professional development addressing English Learners, low income and foster youth students Need: Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.2 Action: Professional development addressing English Learners, low income and foster youth students Need: Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
 Desert Sands identified that the reason for the ineffectiveness of this action was due to a lack of emphasis on students completing math and English credits.
-Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness Scope: Schoolwide This change includes better tracking of the classes students are assigned and the credits being turned in.
+Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness Scope: Schoolwide Desert Sands will adjust the design of the action to ensure that students experience increased success in the upcoming three-year LCAP cycle.
+This change includes better tracking of the classes students are assigned and the credits being turned in.
 Desert Sands is also creating test prep materials to give students a few weeks ahead of testing.
 To address this need, our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
 Upon completion of the PD, staff will report training outcomes and plan to implement instructional methodologies learned/gained to increase student achievement and productivity.
 Best practices will also be shared with colleagues to support a school-wide effort.
 Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
 We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
 We anticipate that the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
-However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
-English learners, LTEL, low-income, foster youth, and students with disabilities.
+However, because We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
 We expect that these actions will have a positive impact on students with CAASPP scores increasing.
 We will also consider input from the parents, students, and teachers.